 If that’s not your speed, but instead you’d prefer a show or two, head over to the Stardust Theater.
 This large theater that seats just over 1000 people is where you can watch Broadway and Vegas-Style shows.
 Located on decks 5 and 6, go at least one night to a show, be it the Welcome Onboard show, the comedy act, or one of the many others, but do go.

 After the show, you can go shopping in one of the Trade Routes Boutiques or better yet, pop on over to the Gem Club Casino.
 Featuring “…a circus theme reflecting bold and brash colors of traditional traveling circuses at the turn of the century,” this brightly lit casino is a full service casino with slots and table games like blackjack and craps as well as table service for drinks.
+I would recommend that you try something like these Online pokies before actually trying your hand at the many different slots and table games that are on offer.
+What is better than surprising everyone with your skills and coming away with the most money?
+That is what your cruise experience is all about after all.
 If you’re not feeling the casino when you go in, but still want to play, there are an assortment of machines located elsewhere, including in Bliss and also in Spinnaker Lounge.

 Pool area: Think it might be time to jump in and cool off in a pool?
 You bet it’s time!
 It’s always time on the Norwegian Gem.
 The Tahitian Pool is the ship’s main pool on deck 12.
 Here you will also find the kid’s pool just off to the side apart from the main pool, which is great for the little ones.